nbusseneau/BetterCartographyTable/README.md

 ## Install

-This is technically a client-side mod, but **it is strongly recommended to also install the mod server-side** for the best experience.
+- This is technically a client-side mod, but **it is strongly recommended to also install the mod server-side** for the best experience.
-If installed on the server, it will enforce all clients to have the mod installed.
+- If installed on the server, all clients will be forced to have the mod installed, ensuring pin sharing will work as intended.

+In other words:

-Exception: do not install the mod on servers intended for Xbox crossplay, otherwise Xbox players will not be able to join anymore.
+- Do not install the mod on servers intended for Xbox crossplay, otherwise Xbox clients will not be able to join anymore.
-If you do allow crossplay, note that vanilla clients will not be able to share any of their pins with modded clients ([see above for details](#compatibility-with-vanilla-clients)).
+  If you do want to allow Xbox crossplay while recommending PC clients to use the mod, note that clients not using the mod will not be able to share any of their pins with clients using the mod ([see above for details](#with-vanilla-clients--clients-not-using-the-mod)).
+- This mod can be installed on your side as a client, and you will still be able to join any server (even vanilla ones), however **this is strongly not recommended**.
+  Pin sharing will only work with other clients also using the mod ([see above for details](#with-vanilla-clients--clients-not-using-the-mod)), thus you should always coordinate with the admin and other players.

 ### Thunderstore (recommended)